AccountRight Plus and Premier, Australia only

 Moved from another payroll system?

-If you've paid an employee in the current payroll year, prior to the first pay run using AccountRight, you can enter the pay history amounts in each employee's card.
-For example, if you've started using AccountRight in December, you can enter the pay amounts for each employee for July - November.
-You can enter employee pay amounts for each month, each quarter, or a total amount for the year-to-date.
+For example, if you've started using AccountRight in December, you can enter the pay amounts for each employee for July to November.
+You can enter amounts for each month, quarter, or year-to-date.

-You'll need to know the pay details (wages and other earnings, tax and super) for each employee for each period you're entering.
+You'll need to know the pay details (wages and other earnings, deductions, tax and super) for each employee for each period you're entering.
+You should be able to get this information from your previous payroll system.

-Make sure you've completed your other payroll setup tasks, including reviewing your payroll categories and reviewed your employees' standard pays.
+If you've completed your other payroll setup tasks, including reviewing your payroll categories and reviewing your employees' standard pays, this is how you enter your employees' pay history:

 Go to the Card File command centre and click Cards List.